PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter11/Answers to Exercises/Ex__4_arty_riscv.md

 10. Download the Digilent board files from https://github.com/Digilent/vivado-boards/archive/master.zip.
 Open the zip file in the Linux File Manager and navigate to the /vivado-boards-master/new/board_files/ directory.
 Copy the entire contents of this directory.
 Paste the copied contents into /tools/Xilinx/Vivado/2019.2/data/boards/board_files.

 11. The RISC-V design is programmed in the [Chisel](https://www.chisel-lang.org/) language.
-The first **make** command below compiles the RISC-V chisel code into Verilog HDL.
+The first **make** command, as follows, compiles the RISC-V chisel code into Verilog HDL.
 The second **make** command uses Vivado to compile the Verilog into an FPGA binary image.
 Build the Arty A7-35T RISC-V image with these commands:
 ```
 cd ~/freedom
 make -f Makefile.e300artydevkit verilog